lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Survival of Mind
 - 'panic mode' mid-sprint in agile
 - overly blocking any management of a basic project area

+# Panic as a definable project space disfunction

 ### Aspects of general junkfood behavior:
 (2025.01.16)